Era 3 Learning Overview

 What is the mission of education in an Era 3 world?

 How can we make certain that our graduating high school students are ready for an Era 3 world?
-We believe that the primary mission of education in an Era 3 world is to prepare students for college, career, citizenship and "life" through three major outcomes:
+We believe that the primary mission of education in an Era 3 world is to prepare students for college, career, citizenship and "life" through these major outcomes:

-•preparation for continuous, lifelong, self-directed learning;
+•continued curiosity for lifelong, self-directed learning;

-•preparation for intelligent, informed citizenship;
+•preparation for intelligent, informed citizenship:

 •self-development and self-understanding.